vari-bbc/bbcRNA/README.md

 counts and ending with differentially expressed gene lists and enerichment analyses.
 The major feature are classes to store different parts of the RNA-Seq analysis and wrapper functions for running popular tools such as EdgeR and ClusterProfiler.
+See [the bbcRNA website](https://vari-bbc.github.io/bbcRNA/) for a built vignette.

 ## Installation